 Ben grew up at Barham on the Murray River, where his parents were teachers.
 At school he was a keen debater, and won a scholarship to complete his Higher School Certificate in Sydney.
-Prior to joining The Nationals as State Director in 2008, he held the role of Communications Director for UNICEF Australia.
+Prior to joining The Nationals as State Director, he held the role of Communications Director for UNICEF Australia.

 In 2010 he instigated and ran the first community preselection in Australian political history – in the state seat of Tamworth.
 Over 4,000 people voted in the primary and the winner, Kevin Anderson, went on to win the seat back for the National Party.

 Ben was elected to the Legislative Council in 2015 as the lead candidate on The Nationals’ ticket.
 In January 2017, Ben was appointed Parliamentary Secretary for Renewable Energy and Northern NSW.
 In May 2019, Ben was appointed Parliamentary Secretary for Energy and the Arts.